nmpowell/carbon-intensity-forecast-tracking/README.md

-# Carbon Intensity Forecast Errors
+# Carbon Intensity Forecast Tracking

 The difference between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.